ZiyiLiao/Web-Design-Find-your-school/README2.md

 ```
 SELECT sname FROM school WHERE search @@ to_tsquery('Williamsburg');
 ```
 This query takes use of the documentation we created in school table.
 Users can modify the query according to their requirements in both table School and Student.
-Here we get 2 schools whose name contains "Williamsberg": "WILLIAMSBURG HIGH SCHOOL FOR ARCHITECTURE AND DESIGN" and "WILLIAMSBURG PREPARATORY SCHOOL".
+Here we get 2 schools whose name contains "Williamsberg":

+"WILLIAMSBURG HIGH SCHOOL FOR ARCHITECTURE AND DESIGN"

+"WILLIAMSBURG PREPARATORY SCHOOL".

 ##### 2. Find the students who enrolled less than 2 course